 This weaving technique is a little less cumbersome than the hand-knotted weaving technique.
 This weaving technique involves a tufting gun with needles on its front.
 This tool facilitates and speeds up the weaving process.
 Unlike hand knotted technique, this technique saves on time and money.
 It is cost and time effective.
 As compared to the hand-knotted technique, carpets are produced in a much lesser time through hand tufting process.
 This technique involves medium – lower quality materials and also creates precise detailing of the design patterns of the rugs.
 The gun used in tufting leads to faster production.

 As the name suggests, this technique uses a device called Loom, to weave cloth and tapestry.
 Loom grips the wrap threads enabling the interweaving of the threads.
 This uses medium or low ranged fibers like jacquard.

 This is the flat weaving technique.
 Kilims are the flat woven rugs and pile Kilims are with a certain height.
 This weaving produces lower range of indoor flat weaves.
 For instance, Pile Kilims or Jute durries which are used in places which are prone to tripping.
 They are made on jacquard and are ready in couple of days.

 5. Power Loomed Carpets

 Other than these, there are many other carpet weaving technique styles like block patterns, sot weavings, simple twills, many forms of broken weaves, brocades, and honeycomb and all these can be done both by hand and Power Loomed.
-The only difference remains that hand knotted are the pieces of great value, appreciation and possession.
-Their unevenness, imperfection and roughness is class apart and reflects the true craftsmanship whereas the Power Loomed made rugs are perfect and uniform creations of the Power Loom with no craftsmanship and very less appreciation value.
+The only difference remains that hand-knotted is pieces of great value, appreciation, and possession.
+Their unevenness, imperfection, and roughness is class apart and reflects the true craftsmanship whereas the Power Loomed made rugs are perfect and uniform creations of the Power Loom with no craftsmanship and very less appreciation value.